 Besides the usual unagi dishes, unagi sauce is amazingly delicious on any BBQ dishes.
 Some examples like grilled tofu, grilled mushrooms, grilled meat, grilled fish and many more.
 All you want is really a light brush or perhaps a drizzle with this sweet-savory sauce to strengthen the flavor of your dish.
 Furthermore, you should use the eel sauce as a marinade for meat dishes or as a dressing for noodles.

-If you’re searching for a new flavor to enhance your grilled meals in 2022, you must check out this recipe!
-It is certainly one of my personal favorite sauces to make in the summer.
+You must check out this recipe if you’re searching for a new flavor to enhance your grilled meals in 2022!
+It is undoubtedly one of my personal favorite sauces to make in the summer.

 - ¼ cup of Aji-Mirin